dreamportdev/Osdev-Notes/Build_Process/README.md

 ## Cross Compilation
 Often this is not necessary for hobby os projects, as we are running our code on the same cpu architecture that we're compiling on.
 However it's still recommended to use one as you have can configure the cross compiler to the specs you want, rather than relying on the one provided by your host os.

-A cross compiler is always required when building your os for a different isa to your host.
+A cross compiler is always required when building your os for a different cpu architecture to your host.
 Building code for an risc-v cpu, while running on an x86 cpu would require a cross compiler for example.

 The two main compiler toolchains used are gcc and clang.
-They differ a lot in philosophy, but are comparable in a lot of the ways we care about.
+They differ a lot in philosophy, but are comparable for a lot of the things we care about.
 GCC is much older and so it established a lot of the conventions used, such as the majority ofs compiler flags, inline assembly and some language extensions.
 Clang honours most (if not all) of these, and the two seem to be feature equivilent, with the exception of some experimental features.

 ## Differences Between GCC and Clang